xuteresa/nyc-taxi-data/ProjectProposal.md

 # Title: NYC Yellow Taxi Data

 ## Summary
-(Paragraph about the sudden upheaval in taxis fares since 2018)
 * Research Questions:
   * What are the most significant predictors for a taxi driver to maxizime their revenue eraned per distance traveled?
-  * What are the most significant predictors for a taxi driver to maximize their revenue earned per unit of time?

 In this report, we will compare the relationship between revenue and the following independent variables
 * Pickup Location